 The Coordinated Entry System provides persons experiencing a housing crisis with a housing solution efficiently and effectively.
 The transitional housing providers, emergency shelters, permanent supportive housing providers, and public housing providers have collaborated to create the system.
 The agencies also worked to develop goals and standards for each part of the system utilized by clients.
 For example, in shelter the goal is to reduce bed nights or average stay in shelter before movement to permanent housing.
-For transitional housing, the goal is to place the client into permanent housing or at least keep the person in transition housing for 6 months rather than returning to the street.
+For transitional housing for 6 months rather than returning to the street.
 Clients in a permanent housing situation such as permanent supportive housing or public housing have a goal to maintain their housing for 6 months.
 During all housing stages, providers will work with clients to build independent living skills, stabilize income and employment, access health and education services, and other supportive programs to maintain housing stability.
-The the CoC is currently participating in HUD TA to assess new tools for coordinated entry assessment to eventually replace the SPDAT with a tool that is more trauma-informed and equity centered.
-The goal is to have a new tool by 2025.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs.